What Vaccinations Or Boosters Does My Puppy Need At 5-6 Months?

 1.1 Distemper

-Distemper is a highly contagious viral disease that can affect dogs of all ages.
+Distemper is a highly contagious viral disease that can affect of all ages.
 It can cause respiratory, gastrointestinal, and nervous system issues, and it can even be fatal.
 Vaccinating your puppy against distemper is crucial to protect them from this potentially devastating disease.

 1.2 Parvovirus

-Parvovirus is another serious viral infection that primarily affects and young dogs.
+Parvovirus is another serious viral infection that primarily affects puppies and young dogs.
 It attacks the gastrointestinal tract, causing severe vomiting and diarrhea that can quickly lead to dehydration and even death.
 Vaccinating your puppy against parvovirus is essential to prevent this highly contagious and potentially fatal disease.

 1.3 Adenovirus